jomoke814/Dom-manipulation/README.md

 Hint for this one: after creating the div with createElement, append the h1 and paragraph to it before adding it to the container.

-It also cover a little about event listeners...the code will be commented since you can't have more than 1 onclick property.
+It also cover a little about event listeners...NB:you can't have more than 1 onclick property.